-Capital One’s mileage currency is becoming increasingly useful, between mileage transfer ratios being improved, and the introduction of the Capital One Venture X Rewards Credit Card, which is Capital One’s incredible new premium credit card (which I highly recommend applying for).
+Capital One’s mileage currency has becoming increasingly competitive in recent years, especially with the introduction of the Capital One Venture X Rewards Credit Card, which is Capital One’s incredible ultra-premium credit card (which I highly recommend applying for).

 How to transfer Capital One miles to airline & hotel partners

-Capital One miles can be transfered to 16 travel partners, including 14 airline loyalty programs and two hotel loyalty programs.
-Personally my favorite use of Capital One miles is transferring them to airline partners, given the huge value that can be had for first & business class redemptions.
+Capital One miles can be transferred to 18 travel partners, including 15 airline loyalty programs and three hotel loyalty programs.
+Personally, my favorite use of Capital One miles is transferring them to airline partners, given the huge value that can be had for first & business-class redemptions.

 Aeromexico Club Premier